-Brame & Hamo are a German duo known for their distinctive sound purveying joy and nostalgia.
+Brame & Hamo are an Irish duo known for their distinctive sound purveying joy and nostalgia.
 They have released their work with big labels such as Heist, Drumpoet community and many others.

 Next week on the 19th of February, their latest EP Club Orange is being released.
 The EP is a cohesive journey that starts from one point and flows naturally to the other.
 This is one of our favorite EPs from the duo; all powerful weapons in any temple of sound worship.

 Evoking a feeling of the past isn’t easy.
 When people from our generation listen to the music made in the past, we often get a feeling of nostalgia, without having necessarily experienced or belonged to that time.
 Personally, I think that music is the sole stimulus that can give you the feeling of not only transporting you through time, but that your environment has also been physically transported.
 It can make you explore and taste the grass on the other side, greener as it might’ve been.
 Movies can give you an external view of an era, but never truly place you and your environment in it, denying you the genuine flavor that comes from experience.

 Club Orange EP is made up of three tracks.
 The title track “Club Orange” embodies the grit found in house and techno; Roy Keane depicts the soul of disco and early American music culture, and “Space Dub” paints a hypnotically eerie and psychedelic picture.
 Each song uses a different approach, taking the listener through different states, all in a cohesive voyage.

 The A1, “Roy Keane” is a vocal disco track that directs the listener towards a state of debauchery, to join the collective consciousness and to be the conductor of energy at a party.
 The name refers to a football player, alluding to the high energy of the song.